-The Project is envisioned as a 200,000 square foot high-rise multi-family residential building with approximately 9,000 square feet of retail space on the ground floor.
-There will be approximately 240 units, and of that, 31 units will be affordable units.
+The Project is envisioned as a 200,000 square foot high-rise multi-family residential building with up to 16,000 square feet of retail space on the ground floor.
+There will be up to 280 units, and of that, 31 units will be affordable units.
 There will be a mix of unit types including: micro-units, studios, one-bedrooms, and two-bedrooms.

 The Project aims to transform Ames Street, between Main Street and Broadway, from a service street to a more active, pedestrian friendly streetscape with active ground floor uses on both sides of the street, thereby greatly improving the pedestrian experience.

 The Project benefits include: (1) the delivery of much needed housing for knowledge-based workers who are employed by growing companies in the Kendall Square area, (2) the delivery of much needed affordable housing, (3) a more active pedestrian friendly streetscape between Main Street and Broadway, (4) a street connection from Third Street to Main Street, and (5) annual real estate taxes of approximately $500,000 per year with little marginal cost to the City.

 The Project is located at 88 Ames Street on the south side of Ames Street across from the recently constructed Broad Institute Expansion at 75 Ames Street set in between 4 and 5 Kendall Center

 The Project marks a new phase in the Kendall Center development.
 The building will not only bring much needed residential units to the neighborhood, helping create a greater sense of community, but will significantly transform Ames Street by creating a new activated pedestrian experience along the street replacing an existing street-facing service/loading area and parking garage entrance.
 The existing parking garage will be reduced by one bay and 22 floors of new residential units will be constructed on a parcel in front of the Kendall Center East Garage.